Controllability Issues of Linear Ensemble Systems over Multi-dimensional Parameterization Spaces: Preliminary Results

 \subsection{Controllability of real and complex ensembles}

-As indicated at the beginning of Section~\S\ref{ssec:mainresult}, the field $\F$ can be either $\R$ or $\C$.
+As indicated at the beginning of Subsection~\S\ref{ssec:mainresult}, the field $\F$ can be either $\R$ or $\C$.
 When $\F = \C$ (resp. $\F = \R$), we call system~\eqref{eq:model} a {\em complex} (resp. {\em real}) linear ensemble system.
-Note that since $\R \subset \C$, the pair $(A, B)$ associated with a complex linear ensemble system can be real, matrix-valued functions (but the control input $u(t)$ can still take values from $\C^m$).
+Since $\R \subset \C$, the pair $(A, B)$ associated with a complex linear ensemble system can be real, matrix-valued functions (but the control input $u(t)$ can be valued in $\C^m$).

-The following result implies that real- and complex-linear ensemble systems are equivalent when the problem about existence of $\mathrm{L}^p$-controllable systems is concerned: